 Like all climbing peaks in Nepal, we start out with a multiple-day journey through picturesque landscapes.
 In this case, we move through the Langtang Valley.
 Our trail passes small villages next to terraced hillsides, following the Langtang River along the way.
 We are put at ease by the flowing river, lush forests, and the chirping of birds.

-It’s a continual uphill climb along the Langtang river and quaint tea houses along the way offer meals for nourishment.
+It’s a continual uphill climb along the Langtang River and quaint tea houses along the way offer meals for nourishment.
 Finally, we arrive at the alpine pastures of Kyanjin Gompa, a spiritual center and settlement with incredible mountain views.
 Here we can stop in and watch one of the monastery’s daily ceremonies, or take a tour at one of Nepal’s oldest Yak-milk Swiss cheese factories.
-Kyanjin Gompa is our ultimate destination of the trek, though there are several absolutely breathtaking day trips that we can take from here.
+Kyanjin Gompa is our ultimate destination for the trek, though there are several absolutely breathtaking day trips that we can take from here.
 You can explore the high glacial valley of Langshisha Kharka, or witness astonishing views at Kyanjin Ri (4773 meters).
 Another high point, Tserko Ri, (4985 meters) offers a view of over 21 Himalayan peaks.
 Both Kyanjin Ri and Tserko Ri offer 360-degree panorama views of the Langtang region.
 Taking our sweet time, we snap some photos and sit with smiles on our faces in appreciation of the mountains.
 This is the perfect preparation for Yala Peak Climbing.

 Climbing is most possible during Spring (March to May) and Autumn (September to November).
 Yala Peak Climbing requires fitness and acclimatization to avoid acute mountain sickness.
 Breeze Adventure arranges the climb with complete management.
 Please, feel free to contact us for more detailed information.